 The Company's authorized capital consists of an unlimited number of Class A common shares without par value and an unlimited number of Class A participating preferred shares without par value.
-At the close of business on February 21, 2018, 16,396,289 Class A common shares were issued and outstanding.
+At the close of business on March 29, 2019, 17,268,472 Class A common shares were issued and outstanding.
 There are no preferred shares currently issued and outstanding.

-As of February 21, 2018, potential dilutive securities include (i) 1,391,454 outstanding share options in the Company's share option plan with a weighted average exercise price of C\$1.08, and (ii) 1,632,366 warrants outstanding with a weighted average exercise price of USD\$0.87.
+As of March 29, 2019, potential dilutive securities include (i) 1,220,243 outstanding share options with a weighted average exercise price of C\$0.91, (ii) 410,400 restricted share units, and (iii) 546,456 warrants outstanding with a weighted average exercise price of USD\$0.70.
 Each option and warrant entitles the holder to purchase one Class A common share.
-Directors of the Company purchased an aggregate of 458,908 warrants from an arm's length holder of such warrants in January 2017.
-The warrants were subject to adjustment and resulted in 546,456 warrants currently being held by current Directors of the Company following the Rights Offering that was completed on March 30, 2017.
+The warrants are currently being held by current Directors of the Company, which expire on September 1, 2020.